“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 Nayleen had begun the preparations of starting to peel things in a pot again, but she glanced up as she spoke.
 “So, technically, Avotash could just set fire to this place and the threat would more or less be gone?”

-“Given the unique nature of how this place is surrounded by mountains, I doubt the fire would spread beyond the forest, so I guess so.
+“Given the unique nature of how this place is surrounded by mountains, I doubt the fire would spread beyond the forest, so I guess.
 Which is also why I need to hurry up and find whatever secret he’s hiding before he realizes the reality of the situation and burns it all down and can collect whatever it is he’s hiding here.
 Of course, there’s also the other possibility that he cannot afford burn the forest down for whatever reason.
 Regardless, I need to find out why… If he can though and the Prince’s guard comes and decides the same thing while we’re still in this forest, then we’re going to be in deep trouble.
-Would look really bad on Ceareste if the kingdom’s own men find the Prince’s burnt corpse in the aftermath of a forest fire they intentionally set, not to mention the fact you guys are clearly trespassing.”
+Would look really bad on Ceareste if the kingdom’s own men find the Prince’s burnt corpse in the aftermath of a forest fire they intentionally set, not to mention the fact he's not even supposed to be here.”

 “How are you going to even respond if you find out what it is that he’s hiding?”
 Varhi asked him.